• Skip to main content

 Step-By-Step Instructions

-Step 1 - Remove as much of the orange pulp from the seeds as you can.
-Rinse in a strainer under running water, don't worry about removing all the pulp, it's actually delicious when roasted.
-Let them drain in the strainer for an hour or so or overnight.
-Spread them out on a sheet pan lined with parchment paper.
+Step 1 - Remove as much of the orange pulp from the seeds as you can, and rinse in a strainer under running water.
+Don't worry about removing every bit of the orange pulp, it's actually delicious when roasted!

 Step 2 - Preheat oven to 325° convection bake.
-In a bowl or glass measuring cup, melt butter in the microwave, then mix in the brown sugar, cinnamon and salt and coat seeds completely with mixture.
+In a bowl or glass measuring cup, melt the butter in the microwave, then mix in the brown sugar, cinnamon and salt and coat the seeds completely with the mixture.
+Use your hands!

-**Note - the cooking time can vary depending on how wet the seeds are, and the seed's size.
-Check often after 30 minutes, don't burn!
+**Note - The cooking time can vary depending on how wet the seeds are, and the seed's size.
+Check often after 30 minutes, when they look a little toasty, they're done.
+Don't burn!

 More Favorite Recipes for Fall!